Hollingsworth v. Perry: Details of the ruling

-The Supreme Court decided the case on the basis of lack of standing (see Case or Controversy Clause: Interpretation):
+The Supreme Court decided the case on the basis of lack of standing (see also Case or Controversy Clause: Interpretation):

 [A]ny person invoking the power of a federal court must demonstrate standing to do so.
 In other words, the litigant must seek a remedy for a personal and tangible harm.
 Although most standing cases consider whether a plaintiff has satisfied the requirement when filing suit, Article III demands that an "actual controversy" persist throughout all stages of litigation ...
 Standing "must be met by persons seeking appellate review, just as it must be met by persons appearing in courts of first instance."...
 The parties do not contest that respondents had standing to initiate this case against the California officials responsible for enforcing Proposition 8.
 But once the District Court issued its order, respondents no longer had any injury to redress, and the state officials chose not to appeal.
 The only individuals who sought to appeal were petitioners, who had intervened in the District Court, but they had not been ordered to do or refrain from doing anything.
 Their only interest was to vindicate the constitutional validity of a generally applicable California law.
 As this Court has repeatedly held, such a "generalized grievance"—no matter how sincere—is insufficient to confer standing.